sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/containers/Datagrid/README.md

 #### StructureStrategies

 This strategy is responsible for defining how the data in the array has to be structured.
 Sulu comes with three different `StructureStrategy` implementations.
 The `FlatStructureStrategy` holds a simple array of objects containing the items.
 The `TreeStructureStrategy` is used when some kind of tree has to be built (e.g. when using the adapter for the `tree_table`.
 The `ColumnStructureStrategy` holds the data for the `ColumnListAdapter` in a nested array, whereby the first level describes the columns and the second level describes the items.

-The `StructureStrategy`'s most important method is the `getData` method, which takes a parent as argument.
-Based on this it has to return flat array of objects.
-The implementation of the `FlatStructureStrategy` can therefore simply return its `data` array, but the `TreeStructureStrategy` has to return only the children of the given parent.
-This is also the `data` is passed to the `load` method of the `LoadingStrategy`.

-The data has to be hold by a variable called `data`, because the data passed to the adapter is directly accessed this way.
+The `StructureStrategy`'s most important property is the `data` property, which returns the underlying data.

-Furthermore the `StructureStrategy` has to define a parameterless `clear` method, which will be called when the adapter is changed and has to remove all items.
-Last but not least there is the `enhanceItem` method, which will be passed to the already described `LoadingStrategy` to enable the `StructureStrategy` to modify the data returned from the server before being written in its `data` array.
-This is necessary to create the necessary envelope for the items in the `TreeStructureStrategy`.
+Furthermore the `StructureStrategy` has to define a parameterless `clear` method, which will be called e.g. when the adapter is changed and has to remove all items.
+It can also receive an argument describing its parent, which should make the `StructureStrategy` only remove items being children from this parent.

+In order to add items to the `StructureStrategy` there is a `addItem` method, which takes the item itself, and its parent.
+This method can add an envelope around the actual item before adding it to the data property if necessary.
+Mind that this method should also be called recursively, if the passed item has children.
+This ensures that the `Datagrid` can be loaded with a single request containing data from multiple levels of the passed hierarchy.

 There are also the `activate` and `deactivate` functions, which gets an id when an item gets active, e.g. by expanding or collapsing it in the `tree_table` adapter.
 There are also a `findById` function which searches for a given id in the `StructureStrategy` and a `remove` function which deletes some item from the structure.

 In addition to the `data` variable there are also the `visibleItems` and `activeItems` arrays.
 The `visibleItems` are a flat list of all visible items, which is used for the "Select all" functionality of the `Datagrid`.
 The